fmdl/odoo_apps_public/sms_ovh/README.rst

    raw_input("and press Enter to close...")

 * Install this module
-* go to Settings > Technical > Iap Account configuration and select OVH.
+* Go to Settings > Technical > Iap Account configuration and select OVH.
+* Only use international phone number ex : +33123456789 (Install phone_validation module)